 The Bike Inn has a long history and much revered reputation within our industry.
 Most of today’s bicycle mechanic training schools have built their own businesses on the Bike Inn model in an attempt to emulate our successes and rival our position in the market.
 2021 sees the 30th anniversary of the Bike Inn in it’s current guise – that’s 30 years of offering full time courses with professionally accredited qualifications.

-The school is overseen by Jon Colborne - a highly respected wheel building master, and himself a Bike Inn graduate.
+The school is led by Jon Colborne – a highly respected wheel building master, and himself a Bike Inn graduate.
 After gaining his qualification, Jon continued to work with the then owners Alf and Theresa Webb, helping them to expand the school and build their benchmark reputation.
 When Alf and Theresa reluctantly retired in 2017 it was only natural that Jon should take over the business, and it was then that he decided to move it back to his home territory (and cycling nirvana) in Cumbria.

 It has always been the ethos of the school to offer the best, most comprehensive, and most relevant course structure to assist cycling professionals, avid hobbyists, future mechanics and those wishing to make a career change to gain the most useful knowledge they can.
 The IMI accredited courses fit that bill perfectly.
-They are internationally recognised qualifications - proven by the number of foreign students we have travelling to the UK specifically to attend the Bike Inn - so you can sure that if you go to an IMI accredited mechanic anywhere in the world, be it in India or Inverness, you will always receive the same level of top quality service.
+They are internationally recognised qualifications – proven by the number of foreign students we have travelling to the UK specifically to attend the Bike Inn – so you can be sure that if you go to an IMI accredited mechanic anywhere in the world, be it in India or Inverness, you will always receive the same level of top-quality service.